Your #1 Coach Statement

-- I got half-way into writing a book about meditation.
+- I got half-way through writing a book about meditation.
 But I wanted to reach entrepreneurs, investors and athletes who believe in science.
 Their shared trait is that they are competitive.
 So the working title was Strongest Mind in the Room.
 I told that to my meditation teacher, Will Kabat Zinn, and he said, “That sounds like the dark side.”
 Which is exactly what I was looking for — I wanted to be the best choice for competitive people and I wasn’t going to be afraid to make the existing meditation market uncomfortable.

 - Scott Adams is Funny Comic Strips for Office Workers.

 - I have a coach working on a product right now: “Learning to code for entrepreneurs who want to build their own website rather than outsource it.”
 She’d helped a few thousand women learn to code and had run into this market over and over again — business owners who liked doing things themselves, thought coding was just a touch too hard, but also thought $30k for outsourcing was crazy.
 That's a much narrower audience than the general case of "Learn to Code" but it's also an audience where she can raise her rates.

 Step by Step Until You Are #1